MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/triggers/devenv-onafterlookup-trigger.md

 [!INCLUDE [2021_releasewave1](../../includes/2021_releasewave1.md)]

-Runs after a field in a lookup has been selected and the lookup is closed.
+Runs after a record in a lookup has been selected and the lookup is closed.
+The trigger applies to page fields that have a `TableRelation` defined, looking up values in another table.
+The parameter of the `OnAfterLookup` trigger is the record that is selected in the lookup.

-> [!NOTE]
-> This trigger is only called when a `TableRelation` is defined.

 ## Applies to

-- Fields
+- Page fields (controls)

 ## Syntax